bitrise-io/devcenter/_articles/en/reviews/getting-started-with-expo-apps-draft.md

 published: false

 ---
+**nincs native, build alatt lehuz template projektet es kitolti azokat, es olyan tejplatet huz le amiben sharelve van a schema.**

 **An Expo app is different from a React Native project in what sense?**

 Expo projects are a special type of React Native projects and Bitrise project scanner detects them as React Native projects.

 * expo cli: developer tool for creating projects, viewing logs, opening on your device, publishing
 * Expo client: people can access an app through the client

->> Expo toolkit using React Native.
+> > Expo toolkit using React Native.

+rn projects falls into two cate (rn guide) two options to make projects: in expo cli to generate project or with rn cli (rn init). our scanner in case of expo falls into two pieces: expo gives the cli tool, give a js framework to use in your rn project and if you use these, we create slitghly diff wf than if you didnt use these js:

+* plain react native: no use of expo cli but the rn cli tool to generate
+* exp init comandal generate: in one u use the expo framework and in another case you dont use the framework> separate workflows for these two. our scanner detects automatically

+  these are all rn projects but there are more than one tool to create rn projects with additional services> have to build projects differently if the project is made with expo or rn cli.
+* rn melyik quick start-ot kezdte el, nezze meg, link from Krisz.
+* webes oldla nem hasznal native cuccot.

 ## Adding an Expo app to bitrise.io